nani137/git-github/README.md

 # git-github
-This is my git hub repository
+This is my first git hub repository